Letter To Applicants

 Thank you for your interest in employment at Circle Z Ranch.
 Circle Z Ranch is a winter operating ranch, and we are open to guests from late October through early May.
 We employ seasonal staff members from approximately October 1-May 7.

 The following information is included to give you a brief background on our operation.
-The Circle Z Ranch Arizona’s oldest dude ranch, having been built in 1926 by Lee Zinsmeister amid cattle ranching country.
+The Circle Z Ranch is Arizona’s oldest dude ranch, having been built in 1926 by Lee Zinsmeister amid cattle ranching country.
 He had looked all over Arizona for a good location and, in his words, “selected this site because of the mountainous area – ideal countryside for horseback riding – and the lovely winding Sonoita stream.”
 He also admired the many canyons and arroyos, each different, which lead down to the stream that is heavily lined with huge cottonwood and sycamore trees.
 The terrain invites exploration, as each bend in the trail reveals a new view of mountains, lake or strange rock formations.
-Add to this the chance to see rare birds, flowering plants, and unusual mammals – keep an eye out for coati mundi (chulo) or wild peccary (javelina) and you know why guests keep returning.
+Add to this the chance to see rare birds, flowering plants, and unusual mammals – keep an eye out for coati mundi (chulo) or wild peccary (javelina)- and you know why guests keep returning.

 The fourth-generation children of some of our guest families are now big enough to enjoy the same type of vacation their great grandparents did!
 That is the key here, to provide an old-time ranch experience by keeping much of the early western atmosphere; living in simply decorated adobe cottages, riding excellent horses (many ranch-bred), and enjoying fine food.
 The Ranch also appeals to those who like an historic setting.
 Indians and Spaniards, pioneers, miners and cattlemen have all crisscrossed the area.